Dr. Aubrey de Grey and Dr. Rhonda Patrick Talk Aging

 The chief protein components of chromatin found in eukaryotic cell nuclei that package and order the DNA into structural units called nucleosomes acting as spools around which DNA winds, and playing a role in gene regulation.

 A critical element of the body’s immune response.
 Inflammation occurs when the body is exposed to harmful stimuli, such as pathogens, damaged cells, or irritants.
 It is a protective response that involves immune cells, cell-signaling proteins, and pro-inflammatory factors.
 Acute inflammation occurs after minor injuries or infections and is characterized by local redness, swelling, or fever.
 Chronic inflammation occurs on the cellular level in response to toxins or other stressors and is often “invisible.”
 It plays a key role in the development of many chronic diseases, including cancer, cardiovascular disease, and diabetes.

-A type of white blood cell that engulfs and digests cellular debris, foreign substances, microbes, cancer cells, and oxidized LDL in a process called phagocytosis.
-Macrophages become known as foam cells after phagocytizing oxidized LDL.
+A type of white blood cell.
+Macrophages engulf and digest cellular debris, foreign substances, microbes, cancer cells, and oxidized LDL in a process called phagocytosis.
+After phagocytizing oxidized LDL, macrophages are referred to as foam cells.